Visual Cues and Icons in Tableau Desktop

 A folder that contains one or more fields.
 Folders are used to organise fields in the Data pane.
 See Organise the Data Pane.

-The field is blended with a field from another data source.
-See Blend Your Data
+The field is an active link for data blending.
+See Blend Your Data.

-The field is not blended with a field from another data source.
-See Blend Your Data
+The field is a potential link for data blending.
+See Blend Your Data.

 Fields on Shelves